geotrev/bulba/README.md

 ### Render

-In the case of creating HTML for your component, it will always be encapsulated within a `shadowRoot`.
-Create a method called `render` that returns stringified HTML (it can also be a template string):
+You can render HTML into your component shadow root by creating the method `render`, which should return stringified HTML (it can also be a template string):

 ```js
 render() {